urmitas/Abnormality-Detection-of-Cyclone-Preheater-DataSet/README.md

 Objective:
-Using python and algorithms to highlight the time periods where this abnormality can be observed.
+Using python algorithms to highlight the time periods where this abnormality can be observed.
 About the data:
 There are 6 variables and 370k records.
 Data is recorded once every 5 minutes over a duration of 3 years.